popatre/class-sem-alternative/README.md

 -   playGig:

     -   Should take a number as an argument which will increase the musician's current money count

--   willDuet:

-    -   Will take a Musician as an argument and return a boolean if the musician will duet with them.
-By default, a musician will duet with any other instrument

 ## Musician Types - should extend Musician